abarker/abarker.github.io/content/understanding_python_imports.rst

    package (i.e., its absolute dotted path).
 Note that the directory containing the top-level package directory must be in `sys.path` or the command will fail.
-You could write a shell script wrapper for the `python` command to modify `PYTHONPATH`, calculate the qualified name, and then invoke `python -m`.
-Generally, though, the invocation differs from that of other Python scripts.
+You could write a shell script wrapper for the `python` command to calculate a `PYTHONPATH` and qualified name and then invoke `python -m`.
+Generally, though, the invocation method differs from that of other Python scripts.

-2. Set the `__package__` attribute of the script to the fully-qualified name and then import the package in the correct way.
-This is more complex than you might expect, but fortunately there is a `package on PyPI
-   <https://abarker.github.io/set-package-attribute/>`_ which can do this for
-   you automatically (and optionally also remove the directory's `sys.path` entry).
+2. Set the `__package__` attribute of the script, in the script, to the fully-qualified name and then import the package in the correct way.
+This is more complex than you might expect, but fortunately there is a `package on PyPI <https://abarker.github.io/set-package-attribute/>`_ which can do this for you automatically (and optionally also remove the directory's `sys.path` entry).

 3. Create a `setup.py` file and `create an entry point
    <http://www.python.org/>`_ for the script via the `console_scripts` keyword.